archieroques/StoriPy/README.md

 # StoriPy
-Tool for grabbing tweets with a given hashtag from the day - a quick n dirty Storify replacement sorta thingy
+Tool for grabbing tweets with a given hashtag from the day - a quick n dirty Storify replacement sorta thingy.
+It basically gets all the tweets, writes the ones with today's date to a text file, and stops when it gets past today's date.

 You gotta have tweepy installed: `pip3 install tweepy`.
 You also need Twitter API keys which you can get from https://apps.twitter.com (you'll need to create a new app and click on the 'Keys and Access Tokens' tab, then copy the strings of characters into the text)